ErikLoo/Detecting-Open-or-Closed-Space-with-Acoustic-Sensing/README.md

 The android device is essentially being used as programmable micro-controller.
 We added an extenal speaker-microphone module to the device for two primary reasons: (1) To amplify the acoustic signal.
 (2) To place the microphone and the speaker on the same side so the body of the phone won't impede the propagation of sound waves.

-**SoLrSpacePropertyDetection - The Android client responsbile for operating the android device**
+**SoLrSpacePropertyDetection - The Android client responsbile for operating the android device** SoLrSpacePropertyDetection is the Andorid client that runs on the Android device.
+It's responsible for collecting and sending the acoustic data throught the WLAN to the Javs server.
+To run the client, install the client app on a smartphone and connect the smartphone to the WLAN.

 **SoQrLocServer - The Java server** that sends command to multiple android clients.
 Timing.